 Home renovation is a large, lumbering term that can encompass many different kinds of home improvement projects.
-While home renovation and home remodeling are similar terms and overlap in any number of different areas, there also conceptual differences.
-Home renovation involves repairing and/or upgrading your home to increase its amenities, functionality and energy-efficiency.
-Home remodeling is often more about upgrading décor, style, space and fixtures.
+While home renovation and home remodelings are similar terms and overlap in any number of different areas, there also conceptual differences.
+Home renovation involves repairing and/or upgrading your home to increase its amenities, functionality, and energy efficiency.
+Home remodeling is often more about upgrading décor, style, space, air conditioner, and fixtures.

 In the bathroom, for example, replacing your old laminate countertop with a new granite counter is home remodeling.
 Installing a bathroom ventilation fan is a home renovation.
 Major home remodeling projects often involve elements of home renovation, but neither kind of project necessarily means you have to spend a fortune.
 Both projects will add value to your home.

 Home renovations come in many different shapes and sizes.
 Here’s a brief list of home renovation ideas for small and major investments in your home.